 Overview of Canadian Regulations

-Extended Producer Responsibility (EPR), often referred to as Product Stewardship in Canada falls under provincial jurisdiction and to date, binding legislation related to printed paper and packaging (PPP) has been implemented in British Columbia, Manitoba, Ontario, Quebec and Saskatchewan.
+Extended Producer Responsibility (EPR), often referred to as Product Stewardship in Canada, falls under provincial jurisdiction.
+To date, binding legislation related to printed paper and packaging (PPP) has been implemented in British Columbia, Manitoba, Ontario, Quebec and Saskatchewan.
 While there has been progress toward harmonizing the definitions and requirements across the country, there are many differences between the provincial programs.